-Year Ended December 31, Dollar Percent
+Υe Year Ended December 31, Dollar Percent

-2023 2022 C Change Change
+2024 2023 C Change Change

-Selling, general and administrative \$ 309,799 \$ 278,139 \$ 31,660 11%
+Selling, general and administrative \$ 321,610 \$ 309,799 \$ 11,811 4%

-Selling, general and administrative expenses increased \$31.7 million for the year ended December 31, 2023, compared to the same period in 2022.
-The increases in selling, general and administrative expenses were primarily due to increases in commercialization costs, and professional services costs, as well as a one-time legal settlement of \$6.2 million for the year ended December 31, 2023.
+Selling, general and administrative expenses increased \$11.8 million for the year ended December 31, 2024, compared to the same period in 2023.

-We expect selling, general and administrative expenses to continue to moderate in the future as we continue to support our approved products and multiple clinical-stage product candidates, with expected decreases in commercial activities due to transition of Crysvita commercial responsibilities to our partner in the Profit-Share Territory.
+We expect annual selling, general and administrative expenses to increase in the future as we continue to support our existing approved products, multiple clinical-stage product candidates, and planned launches of additional products.